kevinhuang19/Employee-Manager-API/README.md

 # Employee-Manager

-CRUD using AWS Cloud and Java Spring boot
+CRUD application using AWS Cloud and Java Spring boot